Microsoft Access: Split database architecture

 Microsoft Access applications can adopt a split-database architecture.
 The single database can be divided into a separate "back-end" file that contains the data tables (shared on a file server) and a "front-end" (containing the application's objects such as queries, forms, reports, macros, and modules).
 The "front-end" Access application is distributed to each user's desktop and linked to the shared database.
 Using this approach, each user has a copy of Microsoft Access (or the runtime version) installed on their machine along with their application database.
 This reduces network traffic since the application is not retrieved for each use.
 The "front-end" database can still contain local tables for storing a user's settings or temporary data.
 This split-database design also allows development of the application independent of the data.
 One disadvantage is that users may make various changes to their own local copy of the application and this makes it hard to manage version control.
 When a new version is ready, the front-end database is replaced without impacting the data database.
 Microsoft Access has two built-in utilities, Database Splitter and Linked Table Manager, to facilitate this architecture.

 Linked tables in Access use absolute paths rather than relative paths, so the development environment either has to have the same path as the production environment or a "dynamic-linker" routine can be written in VBA.

 For very large Access databases, this may have performance issues and a SQL backend should be considered in these circumstances.
 This is less of an issue if the entire database can fit in the PC's RAM since Access caches data and indexes.

 Migration to SQL Server

 To scale Access applications to enterprise or web solutions, one possible technique involves migrating to Microsoft SQL Server or equivalent server database.
 A client–server design significantly reduces maintenance and increases security, availability, stability, and transaction logging.

 Access 2000 through Access 2010 included a feature called the Upsizing Wizard that allowed users to upgrade their databases to Microsoft SQL Server, an ODBC client–server database.
 This feature was removed from Access 2013.
 An additional solution, the SQL Server Migration Assistant for Access (SSMA), continues to be available for free download from Microsoft.

+A variety of upgrading options are available.
+After migrating the data and queries to SQL Server, the Access database can be linked to the SQL database, subject to data type conversion limitations: